mahnoor-cs6767/CA-Project-Semester-5/README.md

 ---

-## 🧠 Project Objective
+## 🧠 Project Description

-The objective of this project is to design an **8-bit synchronous up counter** that operates using a clock signal and uses a reset signal to bring the counter back to zero.
+This project demonstrates the design and simulation of an **8-bit synchronous up counter** using **Verilog HDL**.
+It was developed as part of the **Computer Architecture course** to gain hands-on experience with digital design, counters, and clocking concepts.
 The counter was simulated using **ModelSim software**, and its working was verified through **waveform analysis**.

+The project includes:
+- Design of an 8-bit counter module in Verilog
+- Development of a testbench module for simulation
+- Clock and reset signal handling
+- Verification of counter operation through waveform analysis

 ---

-## 🛠️ Tools & Technologies Used
+## 🛠️ Technologies & Tools Used

 - **Language:** Verilog HDL
 - **Simulation Tool:** ModelSim